KurobaneYan/reactive-cars-server/README.md

 # reactive cars server

-it's a server form [reactive caps](https://github.com/KurobaneYan/reactive-cars), by default it runs on port 4000
+it's a server for [reactive caps](https://github.com/KurobaneYan/reactive-cars), by default it runs on port 4000

 ## download dependencies